St3ff3nBusch/LUMPI-Labeling/README.md

 For our recommendations on efficiently adding new tracks, watch this [tutorial](https://youtu.be/4CFBQkpRbls).

 - Split existing tracks by clicking **split** and defining an offset to the existing track.
-    - Add track with astatic offset in front, behind, left or right of a track with identically boundign box dimension.
+    - Add track with astatic offset in front, behind, left or right of a track with identically bounding box dimension.
-    - Split a to big bounding box into two seperate parallel moving objects.
+    - Split a too big bounding box into two separate parallel moving objects.
 - Add new objects:
   - Add objects when they enter the scene.
   - Jump to the point cloud index where they exit the scene and extrapolate the track.